Calf pain: identify the causes and treat them correctly

 Causes of pain in the calf: This can be behind it

-• Sudden stabbing pain in the calf
+• Sudden sharp pain in the calf

-A stabbing/pricking pain in the calf that occurs suddenly indicates an overload of the Achilles tendon.
-A muscle fiber tear can also promote such pain symptoms.
-Muscle fiber tears occur particularly frequently in athletes.
-Stabbing or pricking thigh and calf pain is the main symptom of tears in the muscle fibers.
+A sudden sharp pain in the calf is an indication that the Achilles tendon is overloaded.
+A torn muscle fiber can also contribute to such pain symptoms.
+Torn muscle fibers occur particularly frequently in athletes.
+Sharp or stabbing pain in the thigh and calf is the main symptom of tears in the muscle fibers.

 • Pulling in the calf